Get the App on

 Odin

-The supreme deity of Norse mythology and the greatest among the Norse gods was Odin, the Allfather of the Aesir.
-He was the awe-inspiring ruler of Asgard, and most revered immortal, who was on an unrelenting quest for knowledge with his two ravens, two wolves and the Valkyries.
-He is the god of war and, being delightfully paradoxical, the god of poetry and magic.
-He is famous for sacrificing one of his eyes in order to be able to see the cosmos more clearly and his thirst for wisdom saw him hang from the World Tree, Yggdrasil, for nine days and nine nights until he was blessed with the knowledge of the runic alphabet.
+The supreme deity of Norse mythology and the greatest among the Norse gods was Odin.
+He was the son of the god Borr and the Jötunn Bestla, and was considered to be the Allfather of the Æsir.
+Odin was the awe-inspiring ruler of Asgard, and the most revered immortal, who was on an unrelenting quest for knowledge with his two ravens, two wolves and the Valkyries.
+He was the god of war and, being delightfully paradoxical, also the god of poetry and magic.
+He was famous for sacrificing one of his eyes in order to be able to see the cosmos more clearly, and his thirst for wisdom saw him hang from the World Tree, Yggdrasil, for nine days and nine nights until he was blessed with the knowledge of the runic alphabet.
 His unyielding nature granted him the opportunity to unlock numerous mysteries of the universe.
+Odin was often depicted riding upon Sleipnir, a great flying horse with eight legs, and wielded the spear Gungnir, which was said to never miss its mark.
+He was thought to have had at least five sons with four different partners.
+It’s thanks to him that we have our word for “Wednesday” (literally “Woden’s day”).

 Frigg

 Odin’s wife, Frigg, was a paragon of beauty, love, fertility and fate.
-She was the mighty queen of Asgard, a venerable Norse goddess, who was gifted with the power of divination, and yet, was surrounded by an air of secrecy.
-She was the only goddess allowed to sit next to her husband.
-Frigg was a very protective mother, so she took an oath from the elements, beasts, weapons and poisons, that they would not injure her brilliant and loving son, Balder.
+She was the mighty queen of Asgard, a venerable Norse goddess of the sky, who was gifted with the power of divination, and yet was surrounded by an air of secrecy.
+She was the only goddess allowed to sit next to her husband, and remained loyal to him despite his numerous extra-marital affairs.
+Frigg was a very protective mother, so she secured an oath from the elements, beasts, weapons and poisons to ensure that they would not injure her brilliant and loving son, Balder.
 Her trust was betrayed by Loki, a most deceitful god.
+Frigg’s name is directly responsible for our rendering of the word for “Friday”.

 Balder

-Frigg and Odin are the parents of Balder, who was described as living between heaven and earth.
-Balder was the epitome of radiance, beauty, kindness and fairness.
-He was believed to be immortal, but he was killed with mistletoe - the golden bough that contained both his life and his death.
+Frigg and Odin were the parents of Balder, who was described as living between heaven and earth.
+Balder was the epitome of radiance, beauty, kindness and fairness, and was the god of light and purity.
+He was believed to be immortal, but had a nightmare that foretold his death.
+He was ultimately killed with mistletoe - the golden bough that was overlooked by Frigg when she sought to secure oaths that no entity would harm her son, and therefore contained both his life and his death.

 Loki

-Loki was a mischievous god who could shape-shift and can take up animalistic forms.
+Loki was a mischievous god who could shape-shift and take up animalistic forms.
 He conceived a scheme to cause the death of Balder.
 Upon learning that mistletoe was the only thing that could hurt Balder, he placed a branch into the hands of the blind god, Hod, and tricked him into throwing it at Balder, killing him.
+Unlike his modern day incarnation in the Marvel Universe, Loki wasn’t actually the son of Odin and half-brother of Thor, but was instead seen as a “blood brother” to Odin.
+Known as the Father of Monsters, Loki sired not only the terrifying great wolf, Fenrir, but also the serpent Jörmungandr, and Odin’s horse, Sleipnir.

 Thor